Role of Parents

 • Help teach students of the "DANGER ZONES" around a school bus (10 feet all around the bus).
 In these danger areas, drivers may not see students!

 • Please don't wave your child to cross the street when getting off the bus.
 Our students are trained to wait for a hand signal from the driver before crossing the street.
-We appreciate parents allowing their child to wait until the driver give the signal that it's all clear.
+If you wish to meet your child at the afternoon bus stop, please wait for them on the side of the street where our doors meet the sidewalk - rather than across the street.
+Kids get excited to see their parents and tend to dart across the street before we've cleared traffic!
+We appreciate parents teaching their child to wait until the driver gives the signal that it's all clear.

 • Never walk behind or next to a bus.
 If an item is dropped near the bus, inform the driver and/or wait until the bus has departed before picking the item up.